BrozenSenpai/f1_analytics/README.md

 To run this repo locally follow the steps listed below.

 ### Part 1
-Install and configure docker + docker_compose.
+Install and configure docker + docker-compose.

 ### Part 2
 In the directory top-most directory create *.env* file: